dwkim78/pdtrend/README.md

 The latest PDT uses [Birch](https://en.wikipedia.org/wiki/BIRCH) to find highly-correlated light curves rather than [Hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering) that [Kim et al. 2009](http://adsabs.harvard.edu/abs/2009MNRAS.397..558K) originally used.
 This is mainly because 1) Birch is scalable (i.e. applicable to large dataset), and 2) Birch does not need to set the number of clusters.

 Note that the input light curves <b>must</b> have the same number of data points.
 PDT then assumes that each light curve is synced in time.
 PDT is not designed to deal with missing data points or desynced data points.
-Also note that the light curves must be cleaned beforehand (e.g. highly-fluctuated data points, etc).
+Also note that the light curves <b>must</b> be cleaned beforehand (e.g. highly-fluctuated data points, etc).
 Nevertheless, such functionality (e.g. dealing with desynced data, pre-processing, etc.) might be implemented in the future.

 Although PDT is designed for astronomical research, PDT can be applied to any kind of time series data such as stock market, weather data, etc.